material-motion/material-motion/specifications/replicator.md

 # ReplicaControllerDelegate specification

-This is the engineering specification for the `Replicator` abstract type.
+This is the engineering specification for the `ReplicaControllerDelegate` abstract type.

 A instance of a `Replicator` creates similar replicas of visual elements.
 Replicas do not necessarily need to be as functional as their original element.